cerebro-data/external-docs/CDHIntegration.md

 '/etc/hive/conf/hive-site.xml'

 #### Impala configs
-Impala will also need to configured to the Cerebro catalog.
+Impala will also need to be configured to the Cerebro catalog.
 This involves updating the above two configs in Impala -> Impala Catalog Server -> Catalog Server Hive Advanced Configuration Snippet (Safety Valve)

 ## Sentry Store Configs
-For sentry we these configs set.
-Again, kerberos principal is only required for kerberized clusters.
+For sentry use, we require that these configs are set.
+Again, the kerberos principal is only required for kerberized clusters.
 ```
 <property>
   <name>sentry.service.client.server.rpc-address</name>